John Marston (sailor): Personal life

+On November 2, 1830, Marston married Elizabeth (Bracket) Wilcox, widow of John Wilcox (1799-1827), of the well-known Wilcox family of Ivy Mills, Delaware county, Pennsylvania.
+They had five children.

-Marston was a communicant of the Protestant Episcopal church.
+Marston was a communicant of the Protestant Episcopal Church in the United States of America.
 His oldest son, Matthew R. Marston, entered the regular army, and was brevetted major for gallantry during the siege of Vicksburg.

-Marston died on April 17, 1885.
+Marston died at his home in Philadelphia on April 17, 1885, at the age of 89, after an illness of several weeks.